ckaraca/VoD/README.md

 # VoD
 VoD Thesis project files, including UDP and TCP servers, player, and the editor apps.
-You can find more information on the thesis assertion located from the Tez.pdf file
+You can find more information on the thesis assertion called Tez.pdf.
+The file is in the base folder.

 ## For those who want to get information about MFC/C++